The Campaign for the Living Collections

 Orchestrating a 10-year initiative to expand our Living Collections as a valuable resource for scientific research and conservation

 The mounting effects of global change and habitat destruction threaten the survival of roughly one out of every five plant species on Earth.
-As ecosystems change across the world, cultivating a well-documented, institutional plant collection is not only instructive—it also serves a vital role in protecting biodiversity.
-The Campaign for the Living Collections aims to help science address global challenges over the next century by accelerating the Arnold Arboretum’s efforts to document, collect, and preserve plants, particularly those of critical conservation value.
+As ecosystems change across the world, cultivating a well-documented, institutional plant collection is not only instructive and useful to research and scholarship—it also serves a vital role in protecting biodiversity.
+The Campaign for the Living Collections aims to help science address global challenges over the next century by accelerating the Arboretum’s efforts to document, collect, and preserve plants, particularly those of critical conservation value.
 Over the next decade, these renewed efforts will develop the Living Collections as an incomparable resource for scientific study as well as a garden of outstanding substance and beauty.

 PIONEERING PLANT EXPLORATION